Which of the Following Is an Example of Congressional Oversight?

 The Ultimate Payoff: A Resilient Republic

 When oversight functions as a continuous, collaborative process rather than an intermittent crisis‑response tool, the benefits ripple far beyond individual investigations.
-Citizens experience greater confidence that their tax dollars are spent wisely, agencies operate with clearer guidance, and elected officials are held to a higher standard of public service.
-Also worth noting, a dependable oversight architecture equips the nation to manage future shocks—whether pandemics, cyber‑threats, or climate emergencies—with the agility and legitimacy required to protect both security and liberty.
+In practice, citizens experience greater confidence that their tax dollars are spent wisely, agencies operate with clearer guidance, and elected officials are held to a higher standard of public service.
+Also worth noting, a reliable oversight architecture equips the nation to deal with future shocks—whether pandemics, cyber‑threats, or climate emergencies—with the agility and legitimacy required to protect both security and liberty.

 In sum, congressional oversight is the connective tissue that binds the three branches of government, translates lofty constitutional ideals into day‑to‑day practice, and ensures that power remains answerable to the people it serves.
-By investing in its capacity, embracing innovation, and reinforcing transparency, Congress can fulfill its constitutional mandate with the rigor and foresight that a complex, ever‑changing world demands.
-The health of American democracy, ultimately, depends on how well this vital function is sustained today for the challenges of tomorrow Worth knowing..
+On top of that, by investing in its capacity, embracing innovation, and reinforcing transparency, Congress can fulfill its constitutional mandate with the rigor and foresight that a complex, ever‑changing world demands.
+The health of American democracy, ultimately, depends on how well this vital function is sustained today for the challenges of tomorrow.